Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 - [Identities](#identities)
 - [Entities](#entities)

 A `valueObject` is an immutable type that is distinguishable only by the state of its properties.
 That is, unlike an `Entity`, which has a unique identifier and remains distinct even if its properties are otherwise identical, two `ValueObject`s with the exact same properties can be considered equal.
-Two entities with the same identity are considered equal.
-Akkatecture uses these primitives all over the project and you are highly encouraged to use them as well so that your domain design is highly expressive.
+An `Entity` always has a globally unique identifier, so if two entities have the same identity, they are the same entity, regardless of their member values.
+Akkatecture uses these primitives all over the project and you are highly encouraged to use them as well so that your domain design is highly expressive, readable, and reasonable.

 # Value Objects